Faith events in York, Chester, Lancaster counties

 AME ZION

+Brooklyn Williamsville AME Zion Church, Ashford Road, Chester: Easter worship, 10 a.m.
+Sunday.
+No Sunday school.

-Chestnut Grove AME Zion Church, Stringfellow Road, Chester: Church anniversary, 2:30 p.m.
+Chestnut Grove AME Zion Church, Stringfellow Road, Chester: Easter sunrise service, 7 a.m.
 Sunday.

 Indian Hill AME Zion Church, Barberville Road, Fort Mill: Trustee/Steward service, 2:30 p.m.
 Sunday.